-Currently in practice, there are two kinds of feminism.
+In practice, there are multiple kinds of feminism.
+Let us go through some examples:

 - The extremism where women label everything that a man does/says "sexist" and attack men whenever possible.